Akachi Adimora-Ezeigbo: Professional experience

-She is a member of many academic associations such as The Literary Society of Nigeria, Modern Languages Association of Nigeria.
-She is an active member of some writers’ organizations and they include, The International PEN, PEN Nigeria, Association of Nigerian Authors (ANA) and Women Writers Association of Nigeria (WRITA).
+She is a member of many academic associations such as the Literary Society of Nigeria, Modern Languages Association of Nigeria.
+She is an active member of writers' organizations including International PEN, PEN Nigeria, Association of Nigerian Authors (ANA) and the Women Writers Association of Nigeria (WRITA).

-She is the First Vice President of PEN Nigeria.
-She served as the National Treasurer of ANA from 1995 to 1997 and the first Vice President of Women Writers’ Association of Nigeria.
-She is currently the Financial Secretary of WRITA.
+She is the first vice-president of PEN Nigeria.
+She served as the National Treasurer of ANA from 1995 to 1997 and the first vice president of Women Writers' Association of Nigeria.
+She is currently the financial secretary of WRITA.

 Finished publications

-Apart from publishing over SIXTY academic papers in local and international journals and as chapters in books and having her short stories appear in five Anthologies, Adimora-Ezeigbo has published forty eight (58) books.
+Apart from publishing more than 60 academic papers in local and international journals and as chapters in books and having her short stories appear in five anthologies, Adimora-Ezeigbo has published 48 books.

 She has published 23 books for children (more are in the press), has been a children's Sunday School teacher and regularly gives talks to children in schools and to women's clubs on topics such as culture and youth development in Nigeria, child upbringing and the education of the girl-child, etc.

-Children books
+Children's books

 Two of her stories for children have been translated into Swahili and Xhosa languages.
 Her books are listed below: